Connected Product Foundation User Guide

 - Select a Start and End time.

-- Select an Aggregration.
+- Select an Aggregation.
 The aggregation controls how multiple data points in the same Resolution bucket are combined.
 For example, if the resolution is “60 Minutes” and your device reports data every 15 minutes, this will result in 4 data points per bucket.
 If you select “MEAN” as the aggregation, those 4 data points will be averaged together.

 - Select a Resolution.
 This controls how far apart you data points will be on the resulting graph.
 If your underlying data has multiple points in the same resolution bucket, they will be combined based on your selected Aggregation.